VoronMods/V1/Euro_Probe/README.md

 - or

-- 2x M3x12mm if you use the 5mm spacer
+- 2x M3x12mm if you use the 5 mm spacer

+- or

+- 2x M3x10mm if you use the 3 mm spacer

 Klicky repo:
 https://github.com/jlas1/Klicky-Probe